Measurement of Substructure from the Kinematics of the GD-1 Stellar Stream: Discussion

 We have made a number of simplifying assumptions for the gravitational potential and the internal structure of globular cluster streams.
 We expand on our assumptions and possible future directions to relax them below.

 \begin{itemize} \item \textbf{Static potential:} This work presents constraints on dark matter substructure in an otherwise static Milky Way potential.
 Time-dependence in the potential over several gigayears can lead to additional stream heating that we have not captured in our modeling \citep{2025arXiv250903599P}.
-We note, however, that GD-1 is on a retrograde orbit with a pericenter of $\approx 13.8~\rm{kpc}$ \citep{2020ApJ...892L..37B}, making the stream less susceptible to baryonic perturbations local to the disk.
-The buildup of the Milky Way halo could still lead to time-dependent orbital effects on the stream.
-The perturbative methodology we have used here \citep{2025ApJ...983...68N} is not limited to static and symmetric potentials, and can be extended to time-evolving potentials in future work.
+We note, however, that GD-1 is on a retrograde orbit with a pericenter of $\approx 13.8~\rm{kpc}$ \citep{2020ApJ...892L..37B}, making the stream less susceptible to baryonic perturbations local to the disk including the galactic bar (e.g., \citealt{2017NatAs...1..633P}).
+The buildup of the Milky Way halo could still lead to time-dependent orbital effects on the stream, including perturbations due to the Sagittarius Dwarf Spheroidal Galaxy \citep{2022MNRAS.516.1685D}.
+However, from their estimates of energy dispersion we expect only a modest average increase in the stream's velocity dispersion due to Sagittarius.
+Still, the perturbative methodology we have used here \citep{2025ApJ...983...68N} is not limited to static and symmetric potentials, and can be extended to time-evolving potentials in future work.

 \item \textbf{Globular cluster dissolution:} Recent work \citep{2025arXiv250915307W} shows that the ejection of stars due to binary interactions can increase the velocity dispersion of tidal tails, particularly for more massive stars.
 However, the expected contribution of heating from binary interactions alone is insufficient to explain the $5~\mathrm{km/s}$ dispersion we measure in the central region of GD-1.
 Because our models do not account for binary interactions, it is possible that we have overestimated the contribution of heating from subhalos.
 Black holes can also increase the central velocity dispersion of globular clusters, but only at the level of $0.2~\mathrm{km/s}$ for a Palomar 5-type cluster \citep{2021NatAs...5..957G}.
 These results highlight the need for realistic modeling of globular clusters in time-dependent potentials (e.g., \citealt{2025ApJ...989...38C,2025arXiv250903599P}) to improve the use of kinematics as a diagnostic for dark matter substructure.